Let the AI Set Things Up

 Without AI scaffolding:

-- “I want to build X” → 3 weeks of learning before you can start → many people quit
+- “I want to build X” —> days or weeks of learning before you can start —> many people quit

 With AI scaffolding:

-- “I want to build X” → AI creates it in 3 minutes → you start customizing immediately → you learn by doing
+- “I want to build X” —> AI creates a working scaffold in minutes —> you start customizing immediately —> you learn by doing

 This flips the entire learning model.
 Instead of learning theory first and building later, you build first and learn the theory as needed.
 When you see the code the AI generates, you naturally start understanding patterns.
 When something breaks, you learn debugging.
 When you need a feature, you learn the relevant concept.